 Amir Sends Congratulations To President Of Singapore

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Republic of Singapore HE Tharman Shanmugaratnam, on the occasion of his country's national day.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Republic of Singapore Tharman Shanmugaratnam, on the occasion of his country's national day.

 Legal Disclaimer: